heskew/heskew.github.io/src/resume.md

 2009-2011: Co-founded Orchard CMS project, architecting admin interface and UI composition engine that became foundation for enterprise content management platform.

 2008-2009: Contributed to Channel9's user experience before leading development of Oxite, the open-source CMS platform that powered Channel9 and MIX.
-Success of Oxite led to founding of Orchard project.
+Success of Oxite led to founding of the Orchard project.

 2006-2008: Created custom JavaScript framework (Voodoo) for MSN properties, implementing performance optimizations for high-traffic web properties.